This post may contain affiliate links which won’t change your price but will share some commission.

 While some people without a gallbladder can successfully follow a ketogenic diet, they must be careful and consult with a medical practitioner who should closely monitor them.
 Dr. Jockers touches on 7 strategies for a ketogenic diet without a gallbladder.

-6. People with a history of gut dysbiosis might get worse on a keto diet
+6. People with a history of gut dysbiosis

 A ketogenic diet has been shown to alter gut flora.
 Those with a history of gut dysbiosis need to be careful when following a ketogenic diet since it’s possible that this way of eating reduces the diversity of the gut microbiota.